-For the interim period ended 30th June 2017, CK Infrastructure Holdings Limited ("CKI", the "Company" or the "Group") recorded unaudited profit attributable to shareholders of HK\$5,657 million, a 3% increase over the same period in 2016.
+For the interim period ended 30th June, 2018, CK Infrastructure Holdings Limited ("CKI", the "Company" or the "Group") recorded unaudited profit attributable to shareholders of HK\$5,942 million, an increase of 5% against the corresponding period last year.
+If not for a few one-off items which occurred in UK and Australia in the first half of 2017, the 2018 interim profit contribution of our underlying businesses would have posted a double digit increase over the same period last year.